madetech/learn/core-skills/c-sharp-and-dotnet/README.md

  - Can explain intermediate language and compilation
 - Can explain common performance detriments in C# code and some potential ways to write performant C#

-- Can demonstrate some function programming in C#
+- Can demonstrate some functional programming in C#
  - Can demonstrate use of delegates

 Expected deliverable - A C# application that showcases some understanding of all the above points (this is intentionally open ended to allow for some flexing!)